l0ve2cr3ate/fullstack-open-2020/part3/phonebook-backend/README.md

 You can find the deployed server here: https://phonebook-backend-2020.herokuapp.com/api/persons

-If you want to deploy a subdirectory to heroku you can use the following commands:
+If you want to deploy a subdirectory to heroku you can use the following commands (don't forget to commit your code first) from the root directory:
 `npm install -g heroku`
 `heroku login`
 `heroku git:remote -a phonebook-backend-2020` (where phonebook-backend-2020 is the name of your heroku app)